GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-B/README.md

 (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA.

-e.g On an ASTRAL MINDCLOUD this PROXIA can be used to process INFORMATION from an INSTINCTIVE MIND PROXIA/MINDCLOUD (OBJECT DETECTION).
-So for example if the ROBOT detects a cup with the OBJECT DETECTION on the INSTINCTIVE MIND MINDCLOUD it can imagine a cup in some typical or unusual scenarios to better understand what it is and how humans see it.
+e.g On an ASTRAL MINDCLOUD this PROXIA can be used to process INFORMATION sent to it from an INSTINCTIVE MIND PROXIA/MINDCLOUD (OBJECT DETECTION).
+So for example if the ROBOT detects a cup with the OBJECT DETECTION on the INSTINCTIVE MIND MINDCLOUD it can IMAGINE a cup in some typical or unusual scenarios (On ASTRAL MINDCLOUD) to better understand what the detected object is and how humans see it.

 Prerequisite reading: